Emil Forsberg: RB Leipzig

-In January 2015, Forsberg joined German second league side RB Leipzig on a three and a half year deal.
+In January 2015, Forsberg joined German second-league side RB Leipzig on a three-and-a-half-year deal.
 In February 2016, he extended his contract until 2021.
 During the 2015–16 season Forsberg was voted the best player in 2.
 Bundesliga and in January 2016 Liverpool were reportedly eyeing Forsberg.
 In round three of 2016–17 Bundesliga Forsberg was named player of the round by Kicker.
 At the end of the 2016–17 season, Forsberg finished off as the highest assister in the Bundesliga and top 5 leagues in Europe with 22 assists, and made the Bundesliga team of the season.
 On 13 September 2017, Forsberg scored RB Leipzig's first ever Champions League goal in their first match ever in a 1–1 draw against Monaco.

-In the 2019–20 season, he scored a brace in the stoppage time in a 2–2 draw against Benfica, to secure a place for RB Leipzig in the 2019–20 UEFA Champions League knockout phase, where they managed to reach the semi-finals.
-On 4 November 2020, Forsberg scored a goal in a 2–1 win over Paris Saint-Germain in the 2020–21 UEFA Champions League.
+In the 2019–20 season, he scored a brace in the stoppage time in a 2–2 draw against Benfica, to secure a place for RB Leipzig in the 2019–20 UEFA Champions League knockout phase, where they managed to reach the semi-finals until they lost to Paris Saint-Germain.
+On 4 November 2020, Forsberg scored the winning goal in a 2–1 win over Paris Saint-Germain in the 2020–21 UEFA Champions League, to be his club's first victory against the latter.
+On 24 February 2022, he scored a penalty in the 89th minute to secure a 3–1 away victory over Real Sociedad during the Europa League knockout round play-offs, which marked the 1000th goal in club's history.

+In his final home match for Leipzig on 16 December 2023, Forsberg came off the bench and scored the game winner and assisted another goal in a 3–1 victory over Hoffenheim.
+Forsberg was received by fans with banners in the crowds paying homage to their departing player.
+He made his final appearance for the club three days later in a 1–1 draw with Werder Bremen.
+He captained the side and provided the assist for Loïs Openda's goal.

+New York Red Bulls

+On 16 December 2023, Major League Soccer side New York Red Bulls announced that Forsberg would join the club in 2024, signing a contract until 2026, with an option for a further year.
+On 25 February 2024, Forsberg made his debut for New York, appearing as a starter in the opening match of the season, a 0–0 draw against Nashville SC.
+On 9 March 2024, Forsberg scored his first goal for New York and assisted another, in a 2–1 victory over FC Dallas.
+On 29 May 2024, Forsberg scored two goals for New York in a 3–1 victory over Charlotte FC.

 International career

 Early career

-Having previously played for the Swedish under-19 team, Emil Forsberg made his senior international debut for the Swedish national team in a 2–1 friendly win over Moldova on 17 January 2014.
+Having previously played for the Sweden under-19 team, Emil Forsberg made his senior international debut for the Sweden national team in a 2–1 friendly win over Moldova on 17 January 2014.